jetstream-cloud/js2docs/docs/overview/keydiff.md

 The biggest difference is that Jetstream2 will consist of one primary cloud and multiple regional clouds.
 As you can see by the image below, the primary cloud will be hosted at Indiana University in Bloomington, IN with regional clouds at various institutions across the United States.

+*Another huge distinction is that instead of different domains -- default (Atmosphere) and tacc (API) domains, there is one namespace for Jetstream2.
+You can change between the CLI, Horizon, Exosphere, and Cacao as you see fit to manage your resources*
+{: .note}

 ![Jetstream2 Architecture](../../images/JS2-Architecture.jpg)

 Allocations will only be awarded on the primary cloud by default.